futursolo/futurefinity/docs/index.rst

   python setup.py test

-If any tests failed, please report an issue on `GitHub <https://github.com/futursolo/futurefinity/issues/new>`_.
+If any tests failed, please report an issue.

 System Dependencies
 -------------------